Praqma/Praqmatic-Automated-Changelog/README.md

 * The `jira` task system has been renamed `json`
 * Additional ssl options added. `--ssl-verify` and `--ssl-no-verify` options.
 Defaults to `true` to turn on ssl verification
 * New authorization section.
 Supports token auth with GitHub token authentication and Basic Authentication for other systems
-* Also able to read .netrc files using Basic Authentication
+* Also able to read .netrc files and using this information in Basic Authentication
+* The configuration file is now interpreted using ERB.
+This means that you can use ERB code blocks like `<%= ...expression %>` in the configuration file.
+Useful if you want to have certain things happinging in a test environment and other things going on in a production envrionment. **WARNING** This can be a potential secrity issue

 ```